Industry looks to distributed model to overcome cell therapy shortcomings

 As companies search for ways to ease the transition to distributed manufacturing, technology will play a big role.
 Ketkar discussed the value of having a quality management system across a company’s distributed network, enabling enhanced data generation and learning.
 He also said that automation can enable companies to stabilize some of the variable elements that go into manufacturing.

 Kawalekar cited data as an important foundational element that must be captured, preserved, and accessed to create the algorithms necessary for complex functions, such as those provided by artificial intelligence (AI).
-Caplan added that proper data collection helps to ensure consistent production processes and also streamlines regulatory processes.
+Caplan added that proper data collection helps to ensure consistent production processes while also streamlining regulatory processes.

 And for smaller biotech companies such as Resolution Therapeutics, it’s especially important to plan distribution networks and meet with regulatory organizations early to prepare for challenges in scaling, which often involves moving manufacturing operations from small-scale academic institutions to larger facilities.